MoonstarCoding/CS1XA3/Project01/README.md

 ## FILE SIZE LIST

-- Description: List the file size and relative filename of every file with in a directory and sub directories in human readable format.
+- Description: List the file size and relative filename of **every** file, hidden and contents of .git folder if included, with in a directory and sub directories in human readable format.
 - Arguments:
   - **`ls_size`**: The required feature name for calling the feature.
   - `directory`: This argument will allow you to specify what directory the feature starts at.
 The default value is the `Git Root` directory.